-The City of Vancouver reaches beyond state and federal requirements and has its water analyzed for more than 238 different substances, some regulated and some not regulated.
-The substances listed below are regulated and were detected in Vancouver's water during 2023.
+We reach beyond state and federal requirements and have our water analyzed for more than 238 different substances, some regulated and some not regulated.
+The substances listed below are regulated and were detected in the City's water during 2024.
 All samples taken are from treated water delivered to the distribution system.
 Chemical analysis of organics is measured in parts per billion (ppb).
 Analysis of inorganics is measured in parts per million (ppm).
 Highest measured values represent an exception to the overall average concentrations in water delivered in the system.
 All results are below federal drinking water regulations.